funql/funql-dotnet/docs/defining-a-schema/features/index.md

 ## Visit

-The visit feature allows traversal and manipulation of the FunQL AST.
+The visit feature provides functionality to traverse and inspect the FunQL AST.
+While this feature is primarily used by the [validate feature](#validate), it can also be extended for custom operations.

-- **Purpose**: Visits each FunQL node for additional processing, like validating nodes or translating them to LINQ.
+- **Purpose**: Facilitates AST traversal for operations like validation or custom modifications.
-- **When to use**: Add this feature for processing FunQL nodes.
+- **When to use**: Usually included as a dependency for validation but can also be used explicitly for custom AST processing.
 - **Configuration**:
     ```csharp
     public sealed class ApiSchema : Schema